 Ansu Fati is the latest player to be handed Barcelona‘s iconic No.10 shirt, following in the footsteps of some legendary figures.

-We’ve ranked the seven from worst to best.
+We’ve ranked the eight from worst to best.

 A Real Betis academy graduate, Cuellar moved to the Nou Camp in 1995 and became the first Barcelona player to be officially assigned the No.10 shirt in La Liga.

 But he endured a disastrous debut, suffering an anterior cruciate ligament injury that kept him on the sidelines for just under six months.